chauff/cse1500-web-transcripts/Assignment-2.md

 The PDF and code has to be uploaded by one of the team members to Brightspace under **Assignment 2** before the assessment session with the TAs.

 **To pass this assignment, you must have completed 2.1/2.2/3.3.
 Your application needs to include the required client/server components and client-server communication needs to be based on WebSockets.
 You pass if your app can deal with players executing the game as intended.** This means that it is ok, if your app does not [yet] deal with players aborting the game in the middle or making undesired moves.
-While it is strongly recommended to fix the issues ESLint (or any other linter you use) complains about, linter compliance (or non-compliance) does not impact your assessment.
+In addition, while it is strongly recommended to fix the issues ESLint (or any other linter you use) complains about, linter compliance (or non-compliance) does not impact your assessment.

 ## 1. Boilerplate code